Martell Covington

-Martell Covington is an American politician serving as a Democratic member in the Pennsylvania House of Representatives, representing the 24th district in Allegheny County.
+Martell Covington is an American politician who served as a Democratic member in the Pennsylvania House of Representatives from April 2022 - January 2023, representing the 24th district in Allegheny County.
 He won a 2022 special election to succeed Ed Gainey, who was elected Mayor of Pittsburgh in 2021.
+He was defeated in the Democratic primary election for the full-term by La'Tasha Mayes on May 17, 2023.

 Early life and education

 Covington is from Homewood, a neighborhood of Pittsburgh.
 For more than 12 years, he worked in various roles for the Community Empowerment Association, a social service organization on the east side of Pittsburgh, eventually becoming the Assistant Director of Youth & Family Services.
 He is currently chair of its board of directors.
 Covington served as a legislative aide to state Senate Democratic Leader Jay Costa, where he worked on critical developments for the Pittsburgh region, including serving as a leadership team member for the Oakland Business Improvement District’s Strategic Plan and a technical advisor for the Oakland Plan.
 In 2021, he was elected to serve as Vice President for the Young Democrats of Allegheny County.
 Covington also is part of the Black Equity Coalition's Policy Team.
 He graduated from Central Catholic High School in Pittsburgh and Howard University.